+We are committed to social justice; addressing inequalities and improving outcomes for the county's people and communities.
 We will cultivate social capital and promote access to opportunity and in so doing, will work towards better physical and mental health and social care outcomes.
 Our approach will take a strengths based approach to encouraging independence, self-care, support, learning, and engagement.